ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 Employee not found
 ```

-Great Job, you just run all the queries against your database successfully.
+You just run all the queries against your database successfully.
 Your next task is to expose the database queries via an HTTP RESTful API to build a data service.

 ## Expose the database via an HTTP RESTful API

 After you have defined the methods necessary to manipulate the database, expose these selectively via an HTTP RESTful API.

 For this, you need to create an HTTP service, and within the service, you can define resource methods to provide access to the database.
-The complete code of the service will be as follows,
+The complete code of the service will be as follows.

-Replace the previous code and add the service code instead,
+Replace the previous code and add the service code instead.

 ```ballerina
 import ballerina/http;